TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/sparksqletl-python.md

 * **Eventhub-Spark connector exception**

-Eventhub-Spark connector exception `java.lang.IllegalArgumentException: Input byte array has wrong 4-byte ending unit` is thrown because starting from connector version 2.3.15, pyspark requires the connection string to be encrypted when it's passed to the configuration dictionary.
+Eventhub-Spark connector exception `java.lang.IllegalArgumentException: Input byte array has wrong 4-byte ending unit` is thrown because starting with connector version 2.3.15, `pyspark` requires the connection string to be encrypted when it's passed to the configuration dictionary.

 Encrypt the connection string by using the following method: